gose/elastic-data-lake/co2meter/README.md

 3. Click "Import" in the upper right

 Congratulations!
 You should now be looking at data from your weather station in Elastic.

+These graphs can be added to the [Weather Station](../weather-station) data source.